LoriLuers-PIFSC/2022-noaa-swfsc-pifsc-fall/README.md

  - Descriptions of your potential projects.
 Feel free to list them out [1), 2), 3),...] or provide a longer description.
  - Who is on your team

+**The PIFSC Environmental Sciences Division (ESD) Team** is a diverse group of scientists that span data integration, pelagic longline fisheries, data management, and environmental modeling.
+The ESD has several programs that focus on archipelagic research (benthic, fish, oceanography), pelagic research, protected species, and fisheries management.
+Rather than working on a specific project, our team strives to improve.

 ## Openscapes team